NEW YORK CITY (NYC) BUS ACCIDENT LAWYERS

-Veteran New York Lawyers for Victims of Transportation Crashes.
+Veteran New York City Lawyers for Victims of Bus Crashes.

-If you were injured in a bus accident in New York City or Westchester, you need an experienced bus accident lawyer.
+Our New York City bus accident lawyers and Westchester County bus accident attorneys know that if you were injured in a bus accident in New York City or Westchester County, you need an experienced bus accident lawyer.
 The laws governing bus accident cases are complex and confusing to the average person.
 There are strict deadlines and if you don't act quickly, you can lose your rights to benefits and even lose the right to sue, no matter how serious your injures are.
-Don't wait, if you were injured in a bus accident, consult our New York City and Westchester bus accident attorneys.
+Don't wait, if you were injured in a bus accident, consult our New York City (NYC) bus accident attorneys.

 New Yorkers are fortunate to have a variety of public transportation methods available to them.
 Buses, for example, can be a convenient way to travel around the New York City and New York state.
 Many buses do not provide passengers with seat belts or mandate their use, even though an accident can result in severe injury or death.
 The number of passengers who may be carried while seated or standing inside a crowded vehicle can pose additional hazards.
-The Law Office of Michael H. Joseph, PLLC has represented transportation crash victims and their families in New York for more than two decades decade.
-Our knowledgeable attorneys are dedicated to serving clients in Manhattan, the Bronx, Brooklyn, Queens,and Westchester, as well as the surrounding areas.
+The Law Office of Michael H. Joseph, PLLC has represented people who sustain personal injuries in bus accident victims in New York for more than two decades decade.
+Our knowledgeable attorneys are dedicated to serving clients in Manhattan, the Bronx, Brooklyn and Queens, as well as the surrounding areas.
 Call (212) 858-0503 to speak with our New York City bus accidents lawyer if you have been in a bus accident in New York City or Queens, NY.